GlorifiedHam/Projekt_klientprogrammering/README.md

 7. "git"push" Pushes the changes to github.

-8. "git pull" Gives the latest updated version of the github repository.
+8. "git pull" Gives the latest version of the github repository.